terrelewis2/pokemon/README.md

         - **Image**
         - **Description**
         - **Evolves to**: Includes the name and image of the first species it evolves to as indicated from the evolution chain.
 In case a species has reached its final form in the evolution chain, it will be mentioned so.
-        - **Capture rate difference**: Is difference between the capture rate of the current species and the species it evolves to.
+        - **Capture rate difference**: Is the difference between the capture rate of the current species and the species it evolves to.
 A positive difference is highlighted in red while a negative difference is highlighted in green.
 In case a species has reached its final form, the difference will just be stated as 0.
-- Non functional features:
+- Non-functional features:
     - The species list supports offline viewing till the last loaded page
     - Portrait and landscape support
     - Dark theme support